 Like it or not, artificial intelligence and robots will be virtually everywhere in the future.
 I do agree that they could replace a significant portion of the jobs today.
 Those jobs typically involve repetitive work, something robots are extremely good at.
 However, do keep in mind that artificial intelligence is not smart enough in performing creative work.

 Therefore, I presume it is safe to say that we can leave repetitive tasks to robots and get our biological minds on expanding scientific boundaries and developing new engineering marvels.
-Humans may be forced to change jobs, however, I do believe that the shift is necessary in a technological revolution that leads to greater benefits for humankind in general.
-The comfort zone is a beautiful place, but nothing ever grows there.
+Humans may be forced to change jobs, however, I do believe that the shift is necessary for a technological revolution that leads to greater benefits for humankind in general.
+A comfort zone is a beautiful place, but nothing ever grows there.

 The project that I have spent the most effort on is Project Dragonfly, a two-in-one industrial wastewater and air toxicity monitoring solution that is environmentally friendly, non-invasive, and cost effective.
 It was carried out with my teammate Marcus Tan, supervised by Dr Chua Hong Siang and Associate Professor Ng Sing Muk.
 Using drones, the environmental profile of a large area can be mapped within a short timeframe.

 The project is a boon to environmental monitoring works as it eliminates the need for costly permanently-installed sensor units at fixed locations.
 Besides, humans no longer need to enter polluted areas to take samples and be exposed to harmful pollutants.
-Primarily to the regulatory authority, governing body, and scientific institutions, water quality and air toxicity monitoring can be performed systematically and periodically with minimal effort by humans, should Project Dragonfly be implemented.
+Primarily to the regulatory authority, the governing body, and scientific institutions, water quality and air toxicity monitoring can be performed systematically and periodically with minimal effort by humans, should Project Dragonfly be implemented.